patriciagaruiz/FINANCIAL-DATA-SET/README.md

 <h2 align="left"> Identify the bad clients that have to watch carefully to minimize the losses </h2>

 First of all, I check accounts with loan not payed.

-It is good when the bank has a client paying tax for using services but it is a bad signal when a client can not afford for them.
+It is good when the bank has clients paying tax for using services but it is a bad signal when clients can not afford for them.

+There are 31 loans not payed: € 4.362.348.

+These loans are related to 31 distinct accounts.

+Fortunatelly there is no golden credit card for theses accounts (credit card service tax is higher than loan).
+There are only 2 credit cards associate to these bad accounts: 1 classic and 1 junior.